 Following the consultation, I will create specialized essential oil products to address your specific needs.

 Product formulation typically takes 2-4 days.

 In the event that I need to order an oil that I don’t stock, the timeframe may be longer.

 We will discuss the best way to get the products to you at the time of your appointment.

 Your consult fee includes one custom aromatherapy product & a follow-up by phone or email.

 We will go over the price of each additional product at the time of your appointment.

 Phone consultations are possible for some cases and for repeat clients.

-Prices for refills or new products will be determined individually.
+Prices for refills or new products are determined individually based on the specific formula.